 With carjacking, there is the possibility that you could be injured by the assailant who steals your vehicle, and this is where it can get tricky.

 With coverages like personal injury protection (PIP), medical payments and uninsured motorist bodily injury, you might be covered if you are injured during a carjacking or attempted carjacking.

 In some states, such as Florida and Washington, courts have upheld that PIP should pay for injuries resulting from acts of violence that are associated with the use of your vehicle (such as a carjacking) since PIP is for injuries resulting from the ownership, maintenance and use of your car.

 In other states, court cases have decided that an owner’s uninsured motorist bodily injury policy can be used if the person is hit by his own car once the carjacker has taken control of it.

 For injuries associated with a carjacking, courts and insurance companies look at many factors, such as whether the injury took place inside or outside of the vehicle, the terms of your policy, state laws and the outcome of court cases already tried on this issue.

-The best way to find out if injuries sustained in a carjacking are covered by your policy is to ask your auto insurance company directly.
+The best way to find out if your policy covers injuries sustained in a carjacking is to ask your auto insurance company directly.
 You can also contact your state’s insurance regulator to obtain general information on this issue.